holmHin/Udacity_Project2/readme.md

 - servers.yml --> CloudFormation Script for Server and LoadBalancing
 - server_param.json --> ServerParameters

-** The S3 integration using an IAM Role worked on any host but unfortunately on the deployed one the outbound connection via https was not possible to any host.
+** The S3 integration using an IAM Role worked on any instance in private and oublic subnet.
+But unfortunately on the deployed one the outbound connection via https was not possibleto any host  (timed out, tried also wget https://google.de) .
 Resolving this by a wget wget udacity-demo-1.s3.amazonaws.com/udacity.zip